exyi/coberec/docs/thesis/graphql-generator.md

 The principle is similar to the C# switch expression, but Match enforces that all cases are covered.
 For non-exhaustive matching, we recommend using the [switch expression](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression).

-The GraphQL Schema compiler existed before the Expression API, which is the reason why the Expression API may be generated by from GraphQL.
+The GraphQL Schema compiler existed before the Expression API, which is the reason why the Expression API may be generated from GraphQL.
 Initially, the project was based purely on the ILSpy decompiler.
 By now, it is mostly migrated to the Expression API while some parts still use the ILSpy Fallback API.